Usage

 4 Network Connectivity Device

-still receive (and publish using SNMP if enabled) those LLDP-
+receive (and publish using SNMP if enabled) those LLDP-MED TLV

-MED TLV but will not send them.
-Use this option if you don't
+but will not send them.
+Use this option if you don't want to

 -H hide